Arnaud Durandeau: Professional

 Following his four-year major junior career in the QMJHL, Durandeau was signed by the Islanders to a three-year, entry-level contract on May 31, 2019.
 In his first professional season, Durandeau split the 2019–20 season with the Islanders affiliates, the Bridgeport Sound Tigers of the American Hockey League (AHL) and the Worcester Railers of the ECHL.

 Before the 2022–23 season, Durandeau was signed to a two-year, two-way contract extension by the Islanders.
-He was recalled from the AHL and made his NHL debut with the Islanders on February 20, 2023, against the Pittsburgh Penguins.
+He was recalled from the AHL and made his National Hockey League (NHL) debut with the Islanders on February 20, 2023, against the Pittsburgh Penguins.

+Durandeau was traded to the New Jersey Devils on November 26, 2023, in exchange for Tyce Thompson.
+On March 11, 2024, he was traded for a second time during the 2023–24 season to the Montreal Canadiens in exchange for Nathan Légaré.

+As an unrestricted free agent entering the NHL free agency period, Durandeau signed overseas with Russian club, Amur Khabarovsk of the Kontinental Hockey League (KHL) on July 3, 2024.

+Having concluded his contract with Khabarovsk, Durandeau returned to North America and remained an un-signed free agent leading into the 2025–26 season.
+On October 23, 2025, Durandeau agreed to a PTO in joining reigning champions, the Abbotsford Canucks, the primary affiliate to the Vancouver Canucks.